 What if doctors aren't reporting an adverse event, but still have information about a suspected illegal sale of corrective or novelty plano contact lenses?
 Better documentation on illegal contact lens sales also helps make the case for the U.S. Federal Trade Commission (FTC)—which has jurisdiction over the retail sales of contact lenses under the FCLCA—to step up enforcement.

 AOA asks doctors to provide reports of illegal sales to the AOA Washington office, to then submit to the FTC.
 Here are three additional links where doctors can alert federal authorities to suspected illegal sales of contact lenses.

 - Contact lens vendor (online or in person) with poor business practices that could potentially harm or injure consumers?
-Click here to report to the FTC.
+Report to the FTC.

 - Suspect a website of illegally selling contact lenses (medical devices)?
-Click here to report to the FDA.
+Report to the FDA.

 - Encounter problems associated with decorative contact lenses?
-Click here to contact a consumer complaint coordinator with the FDA.
+Contact a consumer complaint coordinator with the FDA.

 Find additional instructions for completing Form FDA 3500, the voluntary adverse event reporting form for health care professionals.